Efficient Model Quantization with AutoGPTQ: A Comprehensive Guide

 What is AutoGPTQ?

-AutoGPTQ is an open-source project that facilitates the quantization of machine learning models, improving their performance and efficiency.
+AutoGPTQ is an open-source library that facilitates the quantization of large language models, significantly improving their performance and efficiency.

 How do I install AutoGPTQ?